On parameter loci of the H\'enon family: Introduction and Statements of Results

 \subsection{Outline of proof}

-To conclude the introduction we mention some comments on the proof of Main Theorem.
-The basic strategy of our proof is to extend the dynamical space as well as the parameter space over $\C$ and investigate their complex dynamical and complex analytic properties as in~\cite{BS1, BS2}.
-There are, however, some new ingredients in our proof.
+The proof of our results consists of computational part and theoretical part.
+In the theoretical part we extend both the dynamical and the parameter spaces over $\C$, investigate their complex dynamical and complex analytic properties, and then reduce them to obtain the conclusion over $\R$ as in~\cite{BS2}.
+The idea of applying complex method to real dynamics in dimension two goes back to the earlier papers~\cite{BLS, HO, BS1}.
+In the computational part we employ interval arithmetic together with some numerical algorithms to verify numerical criteria which imply analytic, combinatorial and dynamical consequences (see Section~\ref{section6} for the idea of a computer-assisted proof).
 Below we discuss an outline of the proof with an emphasis on the new ingredients.
-Figure~\ref{FIG:chart} is a flowchart describing the implications between principal statements in this article.
+Figure~\ref{FIG:chart} is a flowchart describing the implications between principal statements.
+In Table~\ref{TAB:notations} at the end of this section we summarize the notations in this article.

-The starting point of our discussion is to classify any H\'enon map into the following three types (Theorem~\ref{quasitrichotomy}); either (i) $h_{\mathrm{top}}(f_{a, b})<\log 2$, (ii) $f_{a, b}$ is a hyperbolic horseshoe on $\R^2$, or (iii) $f_{a, b}$ satisfies the \textit{crossed mapping condition} (Definition~\ref{2.3}) with respect to a family of projective bidisks $\{\mathcal{B}_i^{\pm}\}_i$ for $(a, b)$ in a complex neighborhood of $\partial\mathcal{H}=\partial\mathcal{M}$.
+The starting point of our discussion is to classify any H\'enon map into the following three types (Theorem~\ref{THM:quasitrichotomy}); either (i) $\htop(f_{a, b})<\log 2$, (ii) $f_{a, b}$ is a hyperbolic horseshoe on $\R^2$, or (iii) $f_{a, b}$ for $(a, b)$ in a complex neighborhood of $\partial\mathcal{H}_{\R}^{\pm}=\partial\mathcal{M}_{\R}^{\pm}$ satisfies the \textit{crossed mapping condition} (see Definition~\ref{DFN:CMC}) with respect to a family of projective bidisks $\{\mathcal{B}_i^{\pm}\}_i$ (note that they are not exclusive).
 Thanks to this classification we can focus on the case (iii).
-The family of boxes allows us to partition the complex stable/unstable manifolds of $f_{a, b}$ into several pieces in terms of symbolic dynamics.
-By restricting the stable/unstable manifolds to $\R^2$, certain plane topology argument together with the crossed mapping condition implies that these pieces are nicely configured in the boxes (Propositions~\ref{4.8} and~\ref{4.11}).
-This enables us to detect which special pieces are responsible for the locus $\mathcal{M}^{\times}$ (Theorems~\ref{maximalentropy}) as well as the locus $\mathcal{H}^{\times}$ (Theorem~\ref{hyperbolichorseshoe}).
+In this case the family of projective bidisks allows us to partition the complex stable/unstable manifolds of $f_{a, b}$ into several pieces in terms of symbolic dynamics.
+By restricting the parameter $(a, b)$ to be real and the stable/unstable manifolds of $f_{a, b}$ to $\R^2$, certain plane topology arguments together with the crossed mapping condition implies that these pieces are properly configured in the bidisks (Propositions~\ref{PRP:pieces_positive} and~\ref{PRP:pieces_negative}).
+This enables us to detect which pieces are responsible for the last bifurcation for the creation of horseshoes and hence to characterize $\mathcal{M}_{\R}$ (Theorems~\ref{THM:maximalentropy}) as well as $\mathcal{H}_{\R}$ (Theorem~\ref{THM:hyperbolichorseshoe}).